St Thomas' Church Of England Primary School

 Looking ahead:

-Summer Term message from Mrs Cropper:
+Autumn Term message from Mrs Cropper:

-Welcome back Year 5,
+Welcome Back Year 5,

 Mrs Cropper